mkatherine/VoiceHackers/README.md

 ![Screenshot 2025-03-06 at 2 29 07 PM](https://github.com/user-attachments/assets/b61e1abb-ff4f-4a57-96db-9b8b1ed6de23)

+Test 8:
+Created a notch filter operating at the following freuencies: [20,50,60,200].
+This increaseed our speaker recognition rate "Speaker Recognition Rate: 87.50%",creating a more refined system.
+Any other combination caused efficiency to stay at or drop below 75% which was our original test recognition rate.

 Test 9
 with additional 10 test and train pairs from the 2024 data, totalling in 22 train data and 19 test data, e =0.01 and M = 6 we obtained a **speaker recognition rate of 78.95%** It seems to perform more poorly compared to adding only 5 additional test and train pairs in test7 partII.

 ![image](https://github.com/user-attachments/assets/3f59ab59-7fee-491d-b02b-a9f77b5b4979)

+Test 10a:

+Question 1: If we use "twelve" to identify speakers, what is the accuracy versus "zero"?
+Accuracy for Zero: 88.89
+Accuracy for Twelve: 77.78

+Question 2: If we train a whole system how accurate is your system?
+Combined Accuracy: 83.33

+Test 10b:
+Question 3: If we use "eleven" to identify speakers, what is the accuracy versus the system that uses "five"?
+11: 100% most likely because it takes the longest to say
+5: 78.26
+Question 4: How well do they compare against test in 10a using zero/twelve?
+Much better!!

 Analysis: